vil1/recursion-schemes-cookbook/NaturalTransformations/README.md

+# How Do I Convert Between (Co)Recursive Structures?

 https://gitter.im/slamdata/matryoshka?at=5b5742a2c86c4f0b472f38c0

 When you’re transforming data between two recursive structures, your best bet is to define a natural transformation rather than using an `Algebra` or `Coalgebra` directly.